MAdriaansens/Phylogeny_of_CPA/README.md

 Kia ora,
 This is the github of the Phylogeny of CPA manuscript.
-I first want to state that this research is a collaboration and that I stand on top of the shoulders of my peers and mentors.
+I first want to state that I stand on top of the shoulders of my peers and mentors.
 In code there are many approaches to reach the same output,there are other ways of coding this github is how I did it .
+Haig Bishop and Craig Herbold are contributers to this code as well, via feedback, testing, generating the code and discussion of the approach/code

 All starting data is publicly available data.